Abbey Church, Czerwińsk nad Wisłą

 The church was built of granite blocks from locally available boulders, left by the retreating ice sheets of the Pleistocene glaciations.
 The heterogeneous colouring of the stone, ranging from dark gray through various shades of grey, ochre and pink to red, is considered to enhance the aesthetic value of the building.

+Pope Paul VI issued a Pontifical decree titled Propugnaculum Fidei Artisque which raised the shrine to the status of Minor Basilica on 10 July 1967.
+An image of Our Lady of Consolation is enshrined within, sometimes called as its localized Salus Populi Romani.
+It was canonically crowned on 6 September 1970.